Update on Resettlement in Exeter (Jan. 22)

-4.Community Sponsorship: There are 2 Community Sponsorship programme running now in Exeter with Charis as the lead partner agency with a network of 3 local churches involved (Belmont, Network Church).
+There are 2 community sponsorships in Exeter.
+Charis is the lead partner agency with a network of 3 local churches

 Previous (2017- March ’20) CALL OUT: Wanted – Private Landlords in Exeter for Refugee Family Resettlement (VPRS)